khammersmith17/ml-model-bias/README.md

 # A module to analyze a machine learning model for bias.
+This is largely based on the Claidry Monitors offered in the AWS SageMaker development kit.
+Here I am removing the bloat of containerizing the process and unpacking the functionality.
+The inspiration comes from the inability of the SageMaker Clarify monitors is the inability to analyze features or data that is not in the model.
+If we monitor bias on protected class data joined on the machine learning features, target, and ground truth value, we can uncover bias the may come from the correlation of different features; or, perhaps implict bias in real outcomes we may not otherwise know of.

+This is a work in progress.
+At some point there will be a SageMaker pipeline step created out of this, wrapping this code in the a form that can generate a SageMaker pipeline step.

 ## There is some prerequsite work users need
 - Users need to determine what features are bias